HARP - British Improved Kunekunes

 REDUCE.
 REUSE.
 RECYCLE....
 RE-bus?

 AKBA #0595.
-Born on July 12, 2011 at England's internationally recognized Barton Hill Farm, this old gal is nothing short of a national treasure.
-There were two Trish sisters imported by Goose Meadow... but there is only one Freya.
-This beautiful, good natured sow sets the bar for not just every Trish, but every sow that came after.
-You only need to see her in action once, wandering about the pasture with a dozen or more of other sows' pigs in tow as if she was the farm babysitter, to appreciate the exaggerated maternal gifts that she embodies.
+Born on July 12, 2011 at England's internationally recognized Barton Hill Farm, this old gal was nothing short of a national treasure.
+There were two Trish sisters imported by Goose Meadow... but there can only ever be one Freya.
+This beautiful, good natured sow sets the bar for not just every Trish, but every sow that comes after.
+You only needed to see her in action once, wandering about the pasture with a dozen or more of other sows' pigs in tow as if she was the farm babysitter, to appreciate the exaggerated maternal gifts that she embodied.
 When I speak of natural mothering ability, I'm referring to Freya.
+Sadly, Freya passed away in her sleep in the spring of 2020 and she is now buried on a sunny slope under the canopy of oaks where she often wandered in search of acorns.
+Her legacy will always be a part of this farm through her genetic hoofprint and the memories and inspiration she impressed upon all of those who knew her. ❤

 AKBA #0598.
 Born on August 1, 2011 from the efforts of former BKKPS President Sam Jones.
 I call her the boss lady.
 Pippa was and remains the only Awakino imported to America.
 She's big throughout.
 She's the only pig I've ever known that could grunt both disappointment and sarcasm.
 Older now, Pippa's once ginger coat has faded to a mousey gray, she struggles with a touch of arthritis in her front, left knee and she seems to spend more time napping than she did just a year ago.
 I've made the decision to permanently retire Pippa from breeding, but her contribution to this breed has been prodigious and she's earned a cozy retirement spot here at H.A.R.P. for however much longer we have her.